arthurk/arthurk.github.io/setting-up-argocd-with-helm/index.md

 This will generate two files:

-- Chart.lock
+- `Chart.lock`
-- charts/argo-cd-2.11.0.tgz
+- `charts/argo-cd-4.2.2.tgz`

-The `tgz` file is the downloaded dependency and not required in our Git repository.
-Argo CD can download the dependencies by itself.
+The `tgz` file is the downloaded dependency and not required in our Git repository, we can therefore exclude it.
+Argo CD will download the dependencies by itself based on the `Chart.lock` file.

 We exclude it by creating a `.gitignore` file in the chart directory:

 ```
 echo "charts/" > charts/argo-cd/.gitignore
 ```

-The chart is ready and we can push it to our Git repository:
+The chart is now ready to push to our Git repository:

 ```
 git add charts/argo-cd